-After this offering, our executive officers, directors and principal stockholders, if they choose to act together, will continue to have the ability to control or significantly influence all matters submitted to stockholders for approval.
+Our executive officers, directors and principal stockholders, if they choose to act together, have the ability to control or significantly influence all matters submitted to stockholders for approval.
 Furthermore, many of our current directors were appointed by our principal stockholders.

-Following the completion of this offering, our executive officers, directors and greater than 5% stockholders, in the aggregate, will own approximately 45.0% of our outstanding common stock (assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options, warrants or other rights, and without giving effect to any purchases that these holders may make through our directed share program), based on the initial public offering price of \$19.00 per share.
+Our executive officers, directors and greater than 5% stockholders, in the aggregate, own a majority of our outstanding common stock.
 Furthermore, many of our current directors were appointed by our principal stockholders.
-As a result, such persons or their appointees to our board of directors, acting together, will have the ability to control or significantly influence all matters submitted to our board of directors or stockholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
-In addition, if any of our executive officers, directors and greater than 5% stockholders as a result, the ability of such persons, acting together, to control or significantly influence such matters will increase.
+As a result, such persons or their appointees to our board of directors, acting together, have the ability to control or significantly influence all matters submitted to our board of directors or stockholders for approval, including the appointment of our management, the election and removal of directors and approval of any significant transaction, as well as our management and business affairs.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquiror from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other stockholders.